-Prior to booking a hotel in Tokyo, I became well aware of how vast Tokyo was in land area.
+Prior to booking a hotel in Tokyo, I became well aware of how vast Tokyo was.
 We would end up using most of our day traveling if I didn’t place us strategically within the city.
 With Akihabara as a focal point, I searched for reasonable lodgings nearby and developed an itinerary from there.
-Five days were allocated to visiting Tokyo during our 14 day visit in the country.
-We weren’t going to see all of Tokyo in that time but I could mix enough culture, night-life, and culinary experiences to give us a great feel for the city.
+Five days were allocated to visiting Tokyo during our 14-day visit to the country.
+We weren’t going to see all of Tokyo at that time but I could mix enough culture, night-life, and culinary experiences to give us a great feel for the city.

 I wandered around the building while they played.
 Going back upstairs, I found another set of stairs and began to climb the narrow passage.
 On the second floor was a Maid Café.
 This was another “must-do” while we were in Tokyo.